Our Bilingual courses are now offered fully online to meet your needs! The next start date is Fall 2020. Applications are due August 10th.

 The Bilingual Education Program is designed to meet your professional development goals by offering program options that can either stand alone or build upon one another towards a Masters of Arts in Bilingual Education.
 View the Bilingual Education Course Map for a schedule showing when courses are offered, online or in-the-classroom.

 Bilingual License Sequence

 The 18-credit licensing program leads to a Wisconsin DPI license certification in Bilingual Education (WDPI 023).
 The program is designed for experienced teachers who wish to add this certification.
 All courses are 3-credits each and may be applied towards completion of the MA-Education in Bilingual Education.
-Bilingual Licensure courses are available either blended online or in the classroom.
-Each online course begins with a single mandatory face-to-face orientation meeting.
-That meeting is held on a weeknight or Saturday at the Monroe Street Campus as designated by the professor.
+Bilingual Licensure courses are available online.

 - ED 604G: Bilingual Curriculum Design & Assessment